 When I first started my undergraduate degree in Information Systems at Doane University in 2006, I was really unsure where I wanted to specialize; networking, software, or hardware.
 Next thing I knew, I was writing “Hello, World” to console.

-I have been a .NET developer ever since.
+I have been a software developer ever since.

 As a Software Development Manager at Nebraska Book Company, I led the effort to build an IT organization from the ground up.
 Working with executive leadership, we helped create a multi-faceted team that encompassed a number of different systems, including Mainframe, Web and API.
 From the start, I engaged in training the teams around Agile leadership and development.
 This has led to faster idea-to-value time along with helping pull the teams together to work on products together instead of in a silo.